 China’s economy continues to grow at a pace that will dominate the U.S. as the number one economy in the world by 2020 as stated by The Economist, thus making Mandarin one of the most important languages for business interactions and career development.
 According to the Summer Institute for Linguistics, one out of every five people in the world speaks Chinese.
 More and more English speakers are now learning Chinese as a second language to increase their career prospects and business opportunities.
 Proficiency in Chinese facilitates communication with Chinese counterparts, thereby eliminating misunderstanding and avoiding unnecessary lapses.
 Being able to speak one of the most difficult languages in the world is also a qualification that can be used for tangible career benefits.

 There are many methods of learning Chinese (Mandarin) in Shanghai.
 You can enroll in a university with a full-time course load and receive sponsorship for the student visa (most expensive method).
 Alternatively, you can arrive to Shanghai on a tourist visa and then look for private language institution that can offer you language courses at a much lower price than the universities.
 The language institution may or may not be able to provide you a student visa, but that is not compulsory to take Chinese classes.
-Lastly, you can look for a one-on-one teacher or language exchange partner online, such as Shanghai Expat.

 Emphasis in learning English is valued highly in Shanghai society.
 Children in Shanghai begin learning English in first grade and most of them are expected to study abroad for college.
 English teachers at government schools and private institutions are constantly in demand in Shanghai.
 Foreign teachers can immerse themselves in the most modern and fastest growing city in the world, while making a difference to hundreds of students in preparation to pursue college abroad.